Vinayak-VG/CS5830/Assignment6/README.md

-# MNIST Digit Classification API
+# Build a FastAPI for MNIST digit prediction

 This repository contains a FastAPI implementation for digit classification using the MNIST dataset.
 The API allows users to upload an image of a handwritten digit, and it returns the predicted digit value.